infomark-org/infomark-docs/docs/content/guides/administrator.md

 echo "this line will be ignored"
 ```

-The testing-framework, e.g., JUnit has to ensure to supress any potential output from the uploaded user code.
+The testing-framework, e.g., JUnit has to ensure to suppress any potential output from the uploaded user code.

 ## Exercise Groups